TommyLenot/CS-39AF-Lenot/README.md

 • Game balance: numbers are tuned for fun, not rigor—late floors can spike in difficulty

+• Cannot save current run, if you refresh, you restart.

 • Can be slow/tedious

-• Persistence: only best floor is saved; active runs aren’t persisted across reloads

 • Log growth: long sessions may produce tall logs (scrollable, but not paged)